riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-10-27-Elephants-and-graveyards.markdown

 > This does not change the fact that the Bluesky app and the AT Protocol do not use blockchains or cryptocurrency, and we will not hyperfinancialize the social experience (through tokens, crypto trading, NFTs, etc.).

 Less reassuringly, the *very next sentence* announces the appointment of [Kinjal Shah](https://www.linkedin.com/in/kinjalshah15) to Bluesky’s board.
-Kinjal Shah is not just a general partner at Blockchain capital, but has been a booster of cryptocurrencies and NFTs.
+Ms Shah is not just a general partner at Blockchain capital, but has been a booster of cryptocurrencies and NFTs.
 It was just the other day I was idly wondering what happened to all of the cryptocurrency and NFT guys; surely they hadn’t *all* managed a seamless pivot to become AI guys?
 But no, here is a proper old-school unreconstructed [crypto/NFT gal](https://www.forbes.com/profile/kinjal-shah/)!

 I’m not quite as down on Bluesky as Jamie Zawinski, who famously has a ["won't touch anything Jack Dorsey has touched"](https://www.jwz.org/blog/2023/04/blue-skies-over-mastodon/) policy.
 It’s too fun for me not to join in, but I am keeping my suspicions up, and this latest move is certainly not helping.

 ![Elephant mother and calf](/images/hu-chen-3yd8oXGoLqM-unsplash.jpg)

 Meanwhile, in other I-can’t-believe-it’s-not-Twitter news, today is my second anniversary on Mastodon.
 This is “the social-media platform for Linux users”, and it definitely has that geeky early-Internet vibe.
-This is my tribe, and sure enough, I enjoy hanging out on Mastodon and find a lot of cool people on there.
+This is my tribe, and sure enough, I enjoy hanging out on Mastodon and always find a lot of cool people on there.

-I do still miss early Twitter, and specifically, the fact that [it was *the* place]({% post_url 2023-04-14-Twitter-of-Babel %}):
+That said, I do still miss early Twitter, and specifically, the fact that [it was *the* place]({% post_url 2023-04-14-Twitter-of-Babel %}):

 > The clarity of being `@brand` — and not having to specify anything else! — was very valuable, and it was something that Facebook or Google, for all their ubiquity, could never deliver.
 >